skodak/mdc/README.md

 ### Headless browser inspection

 The only way to inspect headless Chromium/Chrome browser is to use remote debug ports.
+Please note the port based debugging may be used also for normal Selenium Chrome/Chromium.

 Modify `mdc.env` file to include:

 ```
 MDC_BROWSER=chromium
-MDC_BROWSER_DEBUG=127.0.0.1:9229
+MDC_BROWSER_DEBUG_PORT=9229
 ```

 To force headless mode you need to modify `mdc-config.php` file to include: